joshuadavidthomas/mcp-django/README.md

 Results include package metadata like GitHub stars, PyPI info, documentation links, and comparison grid memberships.
 The search tool supports pagination for large result sets.

 Responses are cached locally using Django's file-based cache to minimize requests to the Django Packages API.

+#### `shell`

+Execute Python code in a persistent Django shell session or reset the session.

+Imports and variables persist between calls, allowing the LLM to work iteratively - exploring your models, testing queries, debugging issues.
+Reset the session with `shell(action="reset")` when things get weird.

+**Example prompts:**

+- "Show me all users created in the last week"
+- "Create a test blog post with some sample data"
+- "What's the average order value for premium customers?"
+- "Run a migration status check"

 ## Development